Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Responsibility of Owning Wild Pets

 You should always make sure to brush up on every aspect of care so you can give them their best life.
 It’s essential to understand their environmental and dietary needs fully.
-Make sure to check with your landlord and local laws to make sure owning these types of pets are allowed.
+Make sure to check with your landlord and local laws to verify that owning these types of pets is allowed.

-Thinking one of these creatures looks cool might make you think they would be terrific pets.
+Thinking one of these creatures looks cool might make you think that they would be a terrific pet.
 But you have to consider if you have the right conditions to help them thrive.
-They are just as big, if not sometimes bigger, of a commitment than many other pets.
+They are just as big, if not bigger, of a commitment than many other pets.

 To Pair or Not to Pair

 Both sugar gliders and flying squirrels do best in multiples.
-They are highly social creatures who thrive on the companionship of their own kind.
-So, if you plan to commit, get at least two.
+They are highly social creatures that thrive on the companionship of their own kind.
+So, if you plan to commit to one of these animals, get at least two.

 You should never have flying squirrels and sugar gliders together.
-That can be a recipe for disaster to mix species of any sort.
+It’s a recipe for disaster to mix species of any sort.

 Summary

 You can make your decision based on your personal situation.
-Each one of these magnificent creatures come with their challenges and upsides.
-It will come down to preference, knowledge, and state laws.
-Remember, sugar gliders and flying squirrels are exotic animals, and you must treat them like it.
+Each of these magnificent creatures has their own set of challenges and upsides.
+Picking one as a pet will come down to preference, knowledge, and state laws.
+Remember, sugar gliders and flying squirrels are exotic animals, and you must treat them that way.

-These animals can be very rewarding.
-Just make sure you’re up for the task before you take the leap.
+That said, these animals can be incredibly rewarding.
+Just make sure you’re up for the task before you take the leap!